satish-pati/GPU_SIMULATOR/README.md

 - **Tasks**:
   - Satish:
        - Create a github Repo and intial project files setup.(by 9-Feb-2025)
-       - Design the classes needed for implementation.(by 9-Feb-2025)
+       - Design and understand the Core,memory,Simulator classes needed for implementation.(by 9-Feb-2025)
    - Niharika:
        - Study how cores and memory interact, instruction handling, and assembly parsing.(by 9-Feb-2025)
        - Understand the execution logic for basic instructions.(by 9-Feb-2025)